MiDataInt/mdi-apps-framework/docs/appSteps/configuration.md

 ### Other declarations in \<appStep\>/module.yml

-The other appStep-specific declarations in module.yml are **types** and **sourceTypes** that establish step sequence, as discussed in detail on a later page.
+The other appStep-specific declarations in module.yml are **types** and **sourceTypes**, which establish step dependency chains as discussed in detail later.

-Other declarations permitted in an appStep module.yml are the same as many component configuration files, including **packages** and **settings**, discussed in detail on a later pages.
+Other declarations permitted in an appStep module.yml file are the same as other component configuration files, including **packages** and **settings**, discussed in detail later.
+Step-level settings should be activated in the UI and server functions below to be shown at the top on an appStep page.

 ### appStep-specific structure of a module UI function